mesfind/bioinfo-python/_episodes/04-more-dataframes.md

 ## Adding a New Column to a DataFrame

 Perhaps we want to add a value, notation, or other information to our DataFrame.
 This is easily done by just initializing the value.
-We will do this for our copy of the DataFrame.
+We will do this for our copy of the DataFrame, for only the observations made in the year 2000.

 ~~~
 surveys_2000 = surveys_df[surveys_df.year == 2000].copy()
 ~~~
 {: .python}

-Now we can iterate over the rows in our new DataFrame, compute the value and add it to the DataFrame in the column 'new_value'.
+Now we can iterate over the rows in our new DataFrame, compute the value and add it to the DataFrame in the column `'new_value'`.

 ~~~
 for index, row in surveys_2000.iterrows():
     hfl = row['hindfoot_length']
     weight = row['weight']
-    if(pd.isna(hfl) != True and pd.isna(weight) != True):
+    if(pd.isna(hfl) is False and pd.isna(weight) is False):
         surveys_2000.loc[index,'new_value'] = hfl / weight
 ~~~
 {: .python}